kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_weather.md

 To use the quick action, tap the Weather Monitor quick action button to toggle it on or off.

 ## Accuracy
 The weather prediction is a best guess using available sensor data and may not be accurate.
-If Trail Sense says it is going to be clear but you see what appears to be storm clouds rolling in, trust your instincts - sometimes storms roll in with gradual changes in pressure.
-Seek shelter if you sense a storm approaching, regardless of Trail Sense's prediction.
+If Ocean Sense says it is going to be clear but you see what appears to be storm clouds rolling in, trust your instincts - sometimes storms roll in with gradual changes in pressure.
+Seek shelter if you sense a storm approaching, regardless of Ocean Sense's prediction.

 Climate normals (historic temperatures) are based on the 30-year average of the historic data and indicate what the weather usually is.
 The actual values may differ for a variety of reasons but should remain fairly close to the historic values.
 Large differences are normally due to a storm or other weather event.